 Office relocation can, however, also be an extremely stressful event for business owners and staff if it is not managed well by managers and HR.
 As a business owner, it is extremely beneficial that you involve all areas of your company in the relocation process and communicate with them on a regular basis about the impending move.

 Always remember that your employees are what keeps your company performing optimally and efficiently.
 They need to be the first ones to know of your decision to relocate the business.

 Management needs to organize a meeting in which all staff need to attend and advise them of the details of your relocation.
 It is important for all of your employees to hear the news at the same time in order to maintain positive interaction and communication between your members of staff and management.

 Explain to your staff why you are deciding to move offices and reinforce the idea that it is a positive move for both them and the business.
 Show enthusiasm and excitement and they will more than likely follow.

 Relocation of offices can sometimes be a very sensitive issue, especially if you have staff who have worked on the premises for many years.
-As Management you need to aware of how the move may affect some of your employees and be prepared to listen to their general or health and safety worries.
+As Management, you need to be aware of how the move may affect some of your employees and be prepared to listen to their general health and safety worries.

 Can Your Employer Make You Relocate?

 Office Relocation Notice to Clients